-Investor Relations 4600 Hickmore Street Montréal, Québec H4T 1K2 ir@makegoodfood.ca
+Investor Relations 4600 Hickmore Street Montréal, Québec H4T 1K2 Canada

-Canada Telephone: 1(855) 515-5191
+Telephone: 1(855) 515-5191 ir@makegoodfood.ca

-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our securities and securities authorized for issuance under our equity compensation plans is contained in the Company's management information circular dated November 13, 2019.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our securities and securities authorized for issuance under our equity compensation plans is contained in the Company's management information circular dated November 10, 2020.

-Additional financial information is provided in the audited financial statements and the management's discussion & analysis of the Company for Fiscal 2019.
+Additional financial information is provided in the audited financial statements and the management's discussion & analysis of the Company for Fiscal 2020.

-(1) Fees billed by our independent auditors for professional services related to the audit of the financial statements of the Company for the years ended August 31, 2018 and August 31, 2019.
+(1) Fees billed by our independent auditors for professional services related to the audit of the financial statements of the Company for the years ended August 31, 2019 and 2020 and include \$57,481 and \$136,526, respectively, for professional fees in relation to public offerings and prospectuses.